 - sf Class 10 Exploring Quilts (SF208C)-Illustrate some aspect of quilts or quilt making.
-Examples include, but are not limited to: language arts, quilts of different cultures, chemistry, design, preservation, history, construction, math-conversion of quilt patterns, textiles/fabrics, computerization, and entrepreneurship.
-History may include history of an old quilt or history/research of a particular style or quilt such as Baltimore album quilts or Amish Quilts.
-Exhibit may be a 14 x 22" poster, notebook, CD, PowerPoint, Prezi, DVD, YouTube, or other technique.
+Examples include, but are not limited to: language arts, quilts of different cultures, chemistry, design, preservation, history, construction, mathconversion of guilt patterns, textiles/fabrics, computerization, and entrepreneurship.
+History may include history of an old guilt or history/research of a particular style or guilt such as Baltimore album guilts or Amish Quilts.
+Exhibit may be a 14 inch x 22 inch poster, a three-ring notebook that is 8.5 inches x 11 inches, or the use of a digital platform.
 All items in an exhibit must be attached together and labeled.
 No quilted items should be entered in this class. - sf Class 20 Quilt Designs Other Than Fabric (SF208B) -Two or three-dimensional item with quilt design made using medium other than fabric, such as wooden quilt block, stained glass, paper, etc. Supporting information is required for this exhibit.
 Information must also include elements or principles of design used and steps taken to complete project.
-Tag templates can be found on the 4-H State Fair website (please note this is in the Home Environment information sheet: https://4h.unl.edu/fairbook/general/scoresheet s-forms).
-Exhibits without supporting information will be dropped a ribbon placing.

-- Barn Quilts Supporting information is required for this exhibit.
-Information must also include elements or principles of design used and steps taken to complete project.
-Tag templates can be found on the 4-H State Fair website (please note this is in the Home Environment information sheet: https://4h.unl.edu/fairbook/general/scoresheets-forms).
-Exhibits without supporting information will be dropped a ribbon placing. - Sf Class 21 Barn Quilt - (SF208B) created that is less than 4'x4' - Sf Class 22 Barn Quilt -(SF208B)- created that is 4'x4' or larger - sf Class 30 Computer Exploration -(SF208C)- Poster or notebook with a minimum of six computer generated quilt designs or color variations on a quilt design.
+Exhibits without supporting information will be dropped a ribbon placing. - Barn Quilts Supporting information is required for this exhibit.
+Information must also include elements or principles of design used and steps taken to complete the project.
+Please note this is the Home Design & Restoration Information Sheet.
+Exhibits without supporting information will be lowered a ribbon placing. - Sf Class 21 Barn Quilt - (SF208B) created that is less than 4 feet x 4 feet - Sf Class 22 Barn Quilt -(SF208B)- created that is 4 feetx4 feet or larger - sf Class 30 Computer Exploration -(SF208C)- Exhibit may be a 14 inch x 22 inch poster or a three-ring notebook that is 8.5 inches x 11 inches, with a minimum of six computer generated quilt designs or color variations on a quilt design.
 Include information on type of program used, process used to generate designs, or how you used color to create different quilt designs.

-Size of poster or notebook suitable for the exhibit. - sf Class 40 Wearable Art -(SF208A)- items quilted clothing or clothing accessory which must have a recognizable amount of quilting and may include fabric manipulation.
-Quilting must be done by 4-H member.
-On a half sheet of 8 1⁄2" x 11" paper, tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc. - sf Class 41 Inter-Generational Quilt -(SF208E)- A quilt made by a 4-H youth and family members or friends of different generations.
-On a half-sheet of 8 1⁄2" x 11" paper, include explanation of A) How the quilt was planned and who did what in the construction of the quilt?
+sf Class 40 Wearable Art -(SF208A)- Quilted clothing or clothing accessory which must have a recognizable amount of quilting and may include fabric manipulation.
+Quilting must be done by the 4-H member.
+On a half sheet of 8.5 inch x 11 inch paper, tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.

+sf Class 41 Inter-Generational Quilt -(SF208E)- A quilt made by a 4-H member and family members or friends of different generations.
+On a half-sheet of 8.5inch x 11 inch paper, include explanation of A) How the quilt was planned and who did what in the construction of the quilt?
 B) How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc.?
-C) What did you learn that you can use on your next project? - sf Class 42 Service Project Quilt -(SF208D)- A quilt constructed by a 4-H member or group to be donated to a worthy cause.
-On a half sheet of 8 1⁄2" x 11" paper, include an explanation answering the following question: A) Why was the quilt constructed and who will receive the donated quilt?
+C) What did you learn that you can use on your next project?

+sf Class 42 Service Project Quilt -(SF208D)- A quilt constructed by a 4-H member or group to be donated to a worthy cause.
+On a half sheet of 8.5 inch x 11 inch paper, include an explanation answering the following question: A) Why was the quilt constructed and who will receive the donated quilt?
 B) How did you select the design and fabrics used including whether or not you used a kit, jelly roll, charm squares, etc.?
 C) What did you do and what was done by others?
 D) What did you learn that you can use on your next project?